idaholab/moose/docs/content/documentation/MooseUtils/index.md

 utility header file with `#include "DelimitedFileReader.h"`.
 Then the object is instantiated and read method is called, as shown in the unit test snippet below.

-!listing unit/src/DelimitedFileReaderTest.C start=reader("data/csv/example.csv") end=reader.getColumnNames strip-leading-whitespace=True
+!listing unit/src/DelimitedFileReaderTest.C start=reader("data/csv/example.csv") end=reader.getNames strip-leading-whitespace=True

 This class is required to include the filename upon construction and optionally it accepts